 Chiappa made an innovative charge into the market with this design and it has enjoyed great success on the market.
 The design allows for a lighter weight frame without the increased recoil, thanks to the barrel placement and cylinder design that fires from below instead of on the top side of the cylinder.

 - Innovative design and unique features

-Best Use: Concealed carry and home defense.
+Best 357 magnum revolver for concealed carry and home defense.
 Target work and hunting are also options but may be slightly limited due to the shorter barrel.